Disappearance of Mekayla Bali: Media coverage

 From the beginning, Bali's mother has continuously worked to keep her daughter's disappearance in the public's consciousness by organizing fundraising events and media appearances.
 In August 2017, she gave an extensive interview for The Night Time Podcast.
-Being one of Canada's most popular podcasts helped her case become known across the country, and over the years her case has been profiled on several true crime podcasts like Dark Poutine, True North True Crime, and True Crime Timeline.
+Being featured on one of Canada's most popular podcasts helped Bali’s case become known across the country, and over the years her case has been profiled on several true crime podcasts like Dark Poutine, True North True Crime, and True Crime Timeline.
 Also in 2017, Bali's disappearance was one of the 10 highlighted cases on the International Missing Children's Day on May 25 by The Missing Children Society of Canada.
 In 2019, CFRE-DT produced the television feature "Still Searching: The disappearance of Mekayla Bali" which went on to win the Trina McQueen Award in the TV News Information Program category in April of the following year, as well as an Edward R. Murrow Award the following month.
 Also in 2019, Bali's disappearance was covered by the investigative duo Victoria Dinh and Alicia Bridges who wrote a long-form news feature about her case that included interviews with her high school friends.
 After extensive video footage was released by the RCMP, her case was increasingly covered on video-sharing sites.
 As of 2025, YouTube videos about her disappearance have received several million views, significantly increasing public awareness of her case.